Essen Minster: Fittings

-Cathedral Treasury
+Cathedral treasury

-The Minster possesses a Cathedral Treasury, which is open to the public.
+The minster possesses a cathedral treasury, which is open to the public.
 The most important treasure of the church, the Golden Madonna, has been displayed in the northern side chapel since 1959.
 This is the oldest fully sculptured statue of Mary, the patron saint of the diocese, in the world.
-The 74 cm high figure of gilded poplar, dates from the period of the abbess Mathilde and depicts Mary as a heavenly queen, holding power over the Earth on behalf of her son.
+The 74 cm high figure of gilded poplar dates from the period of the Abbess Mathilde and depicts Mary as a heavenly queen, holding power over the earth on behalf of her son.
 The figure, which was originally carried in processions, was probably placed in Essen because of Mathilde's relationship to the Ottonian dynasty.
 The figure, which is more than a thousand years old, was comprehensively restored in 2004.

-In the centre of the westwork the monumental seven-arm candelabrum now stands, which the Abbess Mathilde had made between 973 and 1011.
-The candelabrum, 2.26 metres high with a span of 1.88 metres is composed of 46 individual cast bronze pieces.
-The candelabrum symbolises the unity of the Trinity and the Earth with its four cardinal points and the idea of Christ as the light of the World, which will lead the believers home at the Last Judgement (Book of Revelation).
+In the centre of the westwork the monumental seven-armed candelabrum now stands, which the Abbess Mathilde had made between 973 and 1011.
+The candelabrum, 2.26 metres high with a span of 1.88 metres, is composed of 46 individual cast bronze pieces.
+The candelabrum symbolises the unity of the Trinity and the earth with its four cardinal points and the idea of Christ as the light of the World, which will lead the believers home at the Last Judgement (Book of Revelation).

-Other remarkable items in the Cathedral treasury include the so-called Childhood Crown of Otto III, four Ottonian processional crosses, the long-revered Sword of Saints Cosmas and Damian, the cover of the Theophanu Gospels, several gothic arm-reliquaries, the largest surviving collection of Burgundian fibula brooches in the world, and the Great Carolingian Gospels.
+Other remarkable items in the cathedral treasury include the so-called Childhood Crown of Otto III, four Ottonian processional crosses, the long-revered Sword of Saints Cosmas and Damian, the cover of the Theophanu Gospels, several Gothic arm-reliquaries, the largest surviving collection of Burgundian fibula brooches in the world, and the Great Carolingian Gospels also known as Essen Cathedral Treasury Hs.
+1.

 Column of Ida

-The oldest surviving fitting in the Minster is the column in the choir, which now supports a modern crucifix.
-Until the fifteenth century it supported a cross coated with a gilt copper sheet, from which the donation plate and probably other remains in the Cathedral treasury were made.
-The Latin inscription ISTAM CRUCEM (I)DA ABBATISSA FIERI IUSSIT (Abbess Ida ordered this cross to be made) allows the creator to be identified with the Essen Abbess Ida, who died in 971, though the sister of Abbess Theophanu, Ida, Abbess of St. Maria im Kapitol in Cologne has also been suggested.
+The oldest surviving fitting in the minster is the column in the choir, which now supports a modern crucifix.
+Until the fifteenth century it supported a cross coated with a gilt copper sheet, from which the donation plate and probably other remains in the cathedral treasury were made.
+The Latin inscription ISTAM CRUCEM (I)DA ABBATISSA FIERI IUSSIT (Abbess Ida ordered this cross to be made) allows the creator to be identified with the Essen Abbess Ida, who died in 971, though the sister of Abbess Theophanu, Ida, Abbess of St. Maria im Kapitol in Cologne, has also been suggested.
 The column itself is probably ancient spolia, going by fluted pedestal and the Attic basis of the column.
 The capital was carved in antiquity, though exceptionally richly carved for that period.
 Stylistically it is related to the capitals of the west end and the crypt, as well as those of the Ludgeridan crypt of Werden Abbey and those of St Lucius's Church in Essen-Werden.